SabaPing/AOS_PRJ_02/README.md

 # AOS_PRJ_02
-This is the 2nd project from course Advanced Operating System, Fall 2015.

-CS 6378: Advanced Operating Systems
-Programming Project 2

 You are required to work on this project alone.
 Sharing of code with fellow students, or using code from other sources without permission of the instructor and/or TA is strictly prohibited.
 You are expected to demonstrate the operation of your project to the instructor or the TA.